Skip to main content

 • optimization

-• “Each component of each mech can be customized and tweaked for specific performance; your mobile base is huge and requires a lot of care to keep running.
-Your pilots need to be looked after and can be leveled up in complementary ways, emphasizing planning several moves ahead and picking your battles carefully.”
+• “Each component of each mech can be customized and tweaked for specific performance.
+Your mobile base is huge and requires a lot of care to keep running; your pilots need to be looked after and can be leveled up in complementing ways.
+There's an emphasis on planning several moves ahead and picking your battles carefully.”

 • “Inexcusable performance for an 80 MB game.”